bargiee/flashcards-app/README.md

 ## Project Description

-Remind is a flashcard-based learning app designed to help users retain information through spaced repetition.
+Remind is a flashcard-based learning app designed.
 It is designed for learners who want an efficient and easy way to review and memorize content.
-This application supports user authentication, personalized deck creation, flashcard studying, and tracking learning progress.
+The application supports user authentication, deck creation and management, study mode, and learning progress tracking.

 The project is implemented as a containerized full-stack web app:

 -   **Backend**: RESTful API built with Node.js, Express, PostgreSQL, Prisma, and JWT-based authentication.
 -   **Frontend**: Built using React, Vite, and Tailwind CSS.
 Features include route protection, responsive design, and a simple study interface optimized for usability.
--   **Infrastructure**: Dockerized services orchestrated via Docker Compose.
+-   **Infrastructure**: Dockerized services orchestrated with Docker Compose.
 Includes PostgreSQL, RabbitMQ for background processing, and a dedicated worker container for asynchronous tasks.

 ---